mnokeefe/bounce/README.md

 - [ ] Ideas for visualisation on scoreboard
 - [ ] Box2D for bouncing - or http://brm.io/matter-js/
 - [ ] Flick gestures

+## Gameplay ideas

+* Give players a set amount of time to flick it out
+* Add bombs at the same speed as they were last flicked out